Jacarte/naenie/Readme.md

 The final output is a JavaScript file with its WASM complement.

-Also, we implement a "sandbox" wrapper to test the generated code in a **Browser** or **NodeJS** with some workload using the both implementations: the original one and the mutated one.
+Also, we implement a "sandbox" wrapper to test the generated code in **Browser** or **NodeJS** environments with some workload using the both implementations: the original one and the mutated one.

 Basically, we have three inputs for the tool:
 1. The file to be mutated